 Bryan makes his home with his mother.
 Making beds and running errands are his household duties.
 His mother is sometimes employed as a laborer.

 Playing ball games and listening to music are Bryan's favorite activities.
 In high school his performance is above average and he also regularly attends Bible class.

-Bryan lives on the plains of Santa Lucia, home to approximately 14,400 residents.
+Bryan lives on the plains of Santa Lucia, home to approximately 14,600 residents.
 Typical houses are constructed of dirt or wood floors, brick or wood walls and zinc roofs.

 The regional diet consists of chicken, fish, plantains and rice.
 Common health problems in this area include parasites, sore throats, dengue, typhoid, malaria, malnutrition, skin diseases and dental cavities.
-Most adults in Santa Lucia work as subsistence farmers and earn the equivalent of $240 per month.
+Most adults in Santa Lucia work as subsistence farmers and earn the equivalent of $254 per month.
 This community needs libraries, computer centers, employment opportunities and parks.

 Your sponsorship allows the staff of Dios con Nosotros Student Center to provide Bryan with Bible studies, medical and dental care, nutritious food, health and hygiene education, special celebrations, academic support, school supplies and vocational courses.
 The center staff will also provide evangelism, special celebrations and home visits for the parents or guardians of Bryan.